SECURITIES AND EXCHANGE COMMISSION

 |Weighted-average shares used to compute non-GAAP net loss per share, basic and diluted ||293,074 ||275,199 |

 (1) Consists primarily of non-cash share-based compensation expense related to our stock incentive plans and earn-out arrangement, and the employer payroll taxes related to our stock options and restricted stock units.

 (3) Consists of the non-cash fair value measurement change for public and private warrants.

-(6) Represents the payroll tax related to Earn-out shares issuance and release in the three months ended March 31, 2022.
+(5) Represents the payroll tax related to Earn-out shares issuance and release in the three months ended March 31, 2022.